We believe everyone should have a safe place to call home

 Geeta Buttery – mainly IT/CRM/Web stuff – part time

-Sharna de Lacy – mainly fundraising stuff – part time
+Sharna de Lacy – mainly comms and fundraising stuff – part time

 Grants Advisory Committee